 The process of the euthanasia is quite simple and very peaceful.
 It can take place inside your home, outdoors in the backyard, or even in your pet's favorite place (such as under a tree in your pet's favorite park).
 You get to decide such details that will put you and your pet at ease.
 Because it's of utmost importance that your pet feel safe and calm during the process, a pre-euthanasia sedative injection will always be given first.
 During this time, you may choose to sit with, hold, or snuggle beside your pet.
 Do what makes you and your pet feel the most comfortable.
 After your pet is relaxed by the sedative, and when you are ready, the euthanasia injection is then given (usually in a vein).
 You will be given all the private time you may need following the euthanasia to remain with your pet to say goodbye.
 After the euthanasia, Dr. Ashley will be able to transport your pet for cremation (if desired), or you may choose to keep your pet for home burial.
 There are two pet crematoriums in the New Orleans area, Heaven's Pets (www.heavenspets.com) and Agee's Pet Crematorium (www.ageespetcrematorium.com).
 If cremation is sought for your pet, the choice of which crematorium to use is up to you, and all the details of their services can be found on their respective websites.

-All the home euthanasia packages include the housecall, pre-euthanasia sedation, euthanasia, and aftercare transport to the pet crematorium of your choice.
+All the home euthanasia packages include the housecall, pre-euthanasia sedation, euthanasia, and aftercare transport of your pet to the crematorium of your choice (if desired).
 The price listing is as follows:

 Why Home Euthanasia?